5 Ways Mindfulness Affects Your Sleep

 Unfortunately, for most of us, it's inevitable that we will experience sleeplessness at some point in our lives.
 Particularly for those who struggle with falling asleep at night, bed time comes hand in hand with sleeplessness.
 And, when we are greeted by sleeplessness frequently, we tend to enter a relentless cycle: we can't sleep, so we worry about not being able to sleep, which in turn keeps us from sleeping, and so on and so forth…

-So, if you struggle with getting the sleep your body needs, consider a new approach to sleep — mindfulness and sleep meditation have been proven to be effective tools for putting an end to this never-ending cycle, and guided sleep meditation for insomnia can be a natural alternative to other sleep-inducing drugs or practices.
+So, if you struggle with getting the sleep your body needs, consider a new approach to your bedtime routine: mindfulness and sleep meditation.
+Both practicing mindfulness and meditation have been proven to be effective tools for putting an end to the never-ending cycle of not being able to sleep and then worrying about the sleep you're not getting (which in turn keeps you up, yikes!).
+Guided sleep meditation for insomnia can be a natural alternative to other sleep-inducing drugs or practices.

-So, before jumping into your Mattress Firm mattress at night, try practicing mindfulness and meditation for sleep to keep from getting restless and sending yourself into a spiral of overwhelming thoughts.
+So, before jumping into bed at night, try practicing mindfulness and meditation for sleep to keep from getting restless and sending yourself into a spiral of overwhelming thoughts.
 Instead of wreaking havoc on your sleep, seek to control your emotions and keep your thoughts at bay by putting into practice a few relaxation techniques for sleep every night.

 3. Mindfulness Can Improve Work Focus and Increase Your Ability to Relax